 Students are expected to represent Shiloh in a positive manner even when they are not on school grounds and/or attending school functions (including extracurricular activities).
-Students and their parents acknowledge and understand that students are subject to discipline for conduct occurring off-campus or during non-school hours, including weekends, holidays and summers.
+Students and their parents acknowledge and understand that students are subject to discipline for conduct occurring on-line, off-line, off-campus or during non-school hours, including weekends, holidays and summers.
 The administration will deal directly with any student who violates the Student Code of Conduct or draws attention to Shiloh in a negative manner which may result in disciplinary action or a student's dismissal from the school.
 A student may be removed from participation in extracurricular activities or may be excluded from school honors or more for violation of extracurricular standards of behavior for an activity or for violation of Student Code of Conduct relating to 24/7/365.
+Administration is not required to contact parents prior to evaluation.